-Dandenong Market has been the soul of the city for 154 years.
-We’re committed to fulfilling this role by supporting our community through these challenging times.
+Dandenong Market is the jewel in the crown of the City of Greater Dandenong.
+Open since 1866, we’re committed to fulfilling this role by supporting our community through these challenging times.

 In response to the most recent outbreak of COVID-19 and in order to do our part to keep everyone safe and healthy, we’re temporarily making a few changes.

-All Dandenong Market stalls remain open for business.
+Dandenong Market remains open for business for all customers.
+However, due to Government restrictions, we’ve made some temporary changes.
 Please read below for more information.

 Do you have other questions?
 We hope we’ve answered them here: